Last updated

 Revenue journal

-The revenue journal is a detailed revenue waterfall report, which describes revenue that is recognized at a certain month, aggregated by product ID, product accounting code, or plan ID.
-It contains information on booked revenue, recognized revenue for the aggregation field in the booked period, and the remaining revenue up to the selected month.
-To view revenue audit data in a revenue journal report, then select a month.
+The revenue journal is a detailed revenue waterfall report that describes revenue recognized in a specific month, aggregated by product ID, product accounting code, or plan ID.
+It contains information on booked revenue, recognized revenue for each aggregation field in the booked period, and the remaining revenue up to the selected month.

 Monthly Recurring Revenue Report (MRR)